bindreams/ssh-tunnel-windows/README.md

 ## Install your first reverse tunnel
 > **Note**<br>
 > Every console command in this file is written for PowerShell, not `cmd`.
 This means that environment variables, such as `PROGRAMDATA` are written in powershell syntax (`${env:ProgramData}`).
-When referencing paths outside of console, the percent syntax (`%PROGRAMDATA%`) is used instead so that you may paste this path directly into an explorer window.
+When referencing paths outside of console, the percent syntax (`%ProgramData%`) is used instead so that you may paste this path directly into an explorer window.

 ### 1. Bootstrap sshrt.py
 Clone this repository or download a zip file.
 You may delete the folder when you finish installing the service.
 Open a powershell terminal in the downloaded folder and run the following commands to bootstrap sshrt.py script: